ahaffg/coedseren/README.md

   - The Contact Form Section has the purpose to let users get in contact with the Coedseren in an informal, easy and fast way.
   - The Form has four input fields where users must give their first name, last name, email address and a message.
   - Users also have the option to check whether or not they would like to opt-in to recieve a monthly newsletter.
-  - After sending the request wiht the correct information required in the fields, users will be redirected to a "Thank you" page.
+  - After sending the request with the correct information required in the fields, users will be redirected to a "Thank you" page.
 ![Contact-Form-Section](/assets/images/contact-form-section.jpg "Contact Form Section")
 #### Social Media Links
- - I felt it would also be a good idea to reiforce the option of using the clients social media links.
+ - I felt it would also be a good idea to reinforce the option of using the client's social media links.
- - I have used font awesome Icons and labels to direct users.
+ - I have used font awesome icons and labels to direct users.
 ![social-media-links](/assets/images/screenshot-contact-social-media.jpg)
 ### Thankyoupage Hero Image Section
- - I chose a rose quartz image to be the hero banner as I felt it converyed a feeling of gratitude.
+ - I chose a rose quartz image to be the hero banner as I felt it conveyed a feeling of gratitude.
  - The same hero-zoom animation has been applied to the text for continuity.
  ![thankyou-page-hero-image-section](/assets/images/screenshot-hero-thankyou.jpg)
 #### Thankyou Section
-- I have included a short paragraph to thank viewer for their message, and to reassure them that their message has been sent and recieved by Coedseren.
+- I have included a short paragraph to thank thwe viewer for their message, and to reassure them that their message has been sent and received by Coedseren.
 ![thankyou-section](/assets/images/screenshot-thankyou-message.jpg)

 ## Future and Development